UK Virus Roadmap Offers Hope For Premier League Crowds - UrduPoint

 UEFA has so far publicly insisted it is sticking to the original plan of using 12 host cities across the continent despite the logistical challenges.

-Dublin, Amsterdam, Copenhagen, Saint Petersburg, Bilbao, Munich, Budapest, Baku, Rome and Bucharest are all due to host matches.
+Dublin, Amsterdam, Copenhagen, Saint Petersburg, Bilbao, Munich, Budapest, Baku, Rome and Bucharest are all due to have matches.

 However, British health secretary Matt Hancock said on Sunday he was unaware of any offer to host the tournament.